winmutt/self_2019_slow_session/README.md

 2. Reviewed a raw pt-query-digest report.
 3. Shipped pt-query-digest JSON reports into ES from filebeat.
 4. Reviewed how we aggregate pt-query-digest reports by session rather than query.
+5. Built various visualizations of the aggregated reports and discussed the usefulness of context injection into the sql logs.

 These demos were run on a 4G VM on laptop with the following software: